D3. Grabbing Objects in VR

 - Test the Interaction in Play Mode or on Device:

-- On Windows, connect your Meta Quest headset using the Link app.
-Enter
+- On Windows, connect your Quest via Link and enter Play Mode.

-- Your left hand (configured for near interaction) should work when close.
+- Your left hand (near-only) should grab when close.

-- Your right hand (ray-based) should not work (scanner ignores the ray due to
+- Your right hand (near-far-interaction-based) should not grab the scanner.

 Fine-tuning interactions in XR goes beyond just making objects grabbable.
 You can control how they align with the user’s hands, how controller models behave during interaction, and how the system responds to subtle inputs.
 These customizations help create a polished and realistic experience—especially in environments like XFactory, where precision matters when handling tools, devices, and user interfaces.